Avital (moshav): History

 The village was founded in 1953 by immigrants from Iran and Turkey as part of the Moshavim Movement.

-Avital is located on land that until 1933 belonged to the Palestinian village of Zir'in.
+Avital is located on land near the former Palestinian village of Zir'in.

 The name is connected to King David, Avital was one of his wives (2 Samuel 3:4).
 But tal (eng. dew) reminds also of David's lament in this area: "O mountains of Gilboa, may You have no dew" (2 Samuel 1:21).